They are full of energy—that energy can overcome them and they start acting kind of crazy.

 My first child is a gentle, peace loving little boy who wouldn't hurt a fly.
 For the first years of his life, I was sure that I could take all the credit for his calm and kind nature.
 It was clearly a parenting success story—because aren't children a product of their environment?

+That's what I thought until my second child bit a baby in the head.
+That's right, sometimes my almost 2 daughter hurts her friends.
+As a parent, do I take credit for that too?
 When it comes to hitting and hurting, there's usually an interplay of nature and nurture.
 Yes, the environment and parenting approaches do impact this .
 But so do genetic, developmental and biological tendencies.

 Regardless of the cause, parents can get very wound up and upset when they see this type of behavior.
 However, many times hitting and hurting fall within the range of normal development.
 When they are treated with respect and gentle discipline they can be managed in a positive manner.